-CMECS is designed to provide a flexible classification standard for mapping and for other applications across a broad range of geographic scales from the local estuary to large ocean basins.
-The specific goals of each project define the spatial scale at which CMECS should be applied, as well as the specific mapping scale.
+CMECS is designed for use across a broad range of geographic scales from the local estuary to large ocean basins to the Great Lakes.
+The specific goals of each project define the spatial scale at which CMECS should be applied, which may vary across components within the same project; for example, you might define substrate down to subgroup, but you might not define biotic down to biotic community.

-What difficulties may I encounter in cross-walking/ reporting my classification to CMECS?
+What difficulties may I encounter in cross-walking/reporting my classification to CMECS?

 CMECS is intended for use across broad geographic ranges and to accommodate a wide variety of technologies.
-Information from classification systems designed for use at very high levels of detail (e.g., in-situ studies) or with very specific focus areas may need to be "rolled up" to fit into the CMECS structure.
-Occasionally elements that are within a single hierarchical level in an existing classification system may be distributed among two or more of the CMECS levels or components.
-In some cases a classification system may contain units that do not have a CMECS equivalent.
+Information from classification systems designed for use at very high levels of detail (e.g., in-situ studies) or with very specific focus areas may need to be aggregated to fit into the CMECS structure.
+Occasionally, elements that are within a single hierarchical level in an existing classification system may have their equivalents distributed among two or more of the CMECS levels or components.
+In some cases, a classification system may contain units that do not have a CMECS equivalent.
 Users are encouraged to preserve such information as additional attributes to the CMECS units.
 Rules and guidance are being developed for these situations.
 The CMECS Implementation Group will assist users if they encounter these types of difficulties.